She wants to get a leg up on her holiday shopping, but wonders if layaway or using her credit card is a better choice.

 - You can secure “it” items before they sell out.

-you won’t have to find a hiding spot, preventing loved ones from accidentally
+- Storage!
+If you’re buying large items like TVs and sleds, you won’t have to find a hiding spot, preventing loved ones from accidentally stumbling upon them.

-holiday expenses with a credit card, as long as you don’t carry that debt deep into the new year.
+There is nothing wrong with paying for holiday expenses with a credit card, as long as you don’t carry that debt deep into the new year.
 Let’s look at the advantages of using plastic over layaway.